Debunking Open Source Software Security Myths

-As a software development manager years ago, I used to tell my development team that the best software we have is the code that is running in production.
-Therefore our focus when starting a new project was to analyze existing production components to discover any opportunities for re-use.
+As a software development manager years ago, I used to tell my development team that the best software we have is the code that we have deployed to production.
+Therefore when starting a new project, our focus was to reuse existing production code over writing new code.

-With re-use in mind, a large number of OSS projects use other OSS components to implement their features.
-For example, most of the features included in the WildFly application server is provided by other OSS projects like Undertow, Infinispan and Artemis.
+With reuse in mind, many OSS projects use other OSS libraries to implement their features.
+For example, most of the features included in the WildFly application server come from other OSS projects like Undertow, Infinispan and Artemis.

 Myth #2: Open Source Software Isn’t Validated

 Open source Java Enterprise Edition (JEE) application servers like WildFly must undergo a third-party evaluation process in order to be “certified JEE compatible”.

 CNCF's Certified Kubernetes Conformance Program (KCSP) enables vendors to prove that their product conforms with a core set of Kubernetes APIs and are interoperable with other Kubernetes implementations.